- Director: Ousmane Sembene

 One might ask what all this has to do with, well, anything.
 On the surface, it is of course a story played out over and over between old colonies and their “parent” countries all over the world.
 In the more general sense, it is a fairly clear metaphor for the overall relationships between these peoples, whether between France and Senegal specifically or between White and Black people generally.
 In the final scene, the White man is running away from the overwhelming guilt of his past, represented by the boy in the traditional African mask.

 Ousmane Sembene was about as successful as a writer could be in Senegal before he decided to move into film work with this movie.
 He was only able to get funding to make the film in French, though in reality it is unlikely to have been the primary language his African characters would have spoken with each other at the time.
 Though only about 55 minutes long, La Noire de… became the first sub-Saharan African film to really gain any traction outside of its home country.
-The success of the film is such that it allowed Sembene to make his next movie and other subsequent movies in his actual native language, Wolof.
+The success of the film was such that it allowed Sembene to make his next movie and other subsequent movies in his actual native language, Wolof.
 He is credited today with being the founder of the modern African film industry.

 To me what makes the movie so interesting is the way it depicts the nature of racism.
-Nobody yells racial slurs at Diouane, or tells her she can’t go anywhere, or throws away glasses after she drinks from them like Viggo Mortenson in Green Book.
+Nobody yells racial slurs at Diouane, or tells her she can’t go anywhere, or throws away glasses after she drinks from them like Viggo Mortensen in Green Book.
 The people today who seem to think that the 1960s “solved” racism and minorities today are just being lazy whiners would, I would suspect, not find any racism in this movie.
 Instead, “Madame” just doesn’t treat Diouane like a human.
 She treats her almost exactly the way I treat my robot vacuum, except I think I’m nicer to my robot vacuum.
 Outwardly, Diouane spends most of the film taking this stoically on the outside, but on the inside she’s torn apart because she’s a real person with real hopes and dreams.
 When we treat people like disposable machines, are we really any better than a Southern sheriff spraying protestors with high-pressure hoses?

 Senegal had only gained its independence from France in 1960, six years prior to this movie’s release.
 It does feel like a document from a very specific time and place.
 One of the White characters even complains that the Senegalese “have lost a certain natural feeling since they gained independence.”
 Whatever that means.
 One brief word on the movie’s star, Mbissine Therese Diop, whose great performance is most of the reason the movie works.
 Though trained as an actress in Dakar, she has spent most of her life working as a seamstress and “parachutist,” which I think from context means making parachutes rather than using them.
 She recently made an on-screen comeback in the Netflix film Cuties, also about African immigrants in France.